"

-9.4 Issues and Trends in the Television Industry
+9.4 Issues and Trends Facing the Television Industry

 During television’s infancy, producers modeled the new medium on radio.
-They adapted popular radio shows such as police drama Dragnet and western cowboy series Gunsmoke for television, and single advertisers sponsored new television programs, using the same formula as radio programming.
-The three major networks—NBC, ABC, and CBS—dominated the television landscape and accounted for more than 95 percent of all prime-time viewing until the late 1970s.
+They adapted popular radio shows, such as the police drama Dragnet and the western cowboy series Gunsmoke, for television.
+Single advertisers sponsored new television programs, using the same formula as radio programming.
+The three major networks—NBC, ABC, and CBS—dominated the television landscape, accounting for more than 95 percent of all prime-time viewing until the late 1970s.
 Today, the television industry finds itself in a far more complex time.
 Multiple advertisers sponsor programming now controlled by major media conglomerates, and the three major networks no longer dominate the airwaves but instead share their viewers with numerous cable channels (not to mention online platforms).
-Several factors account for these trends within the industry, including technological developments, government regulations, and the creation of new networks.
+Several factors contribute to these trends within the industry, including technological advancements, government regulations, and the emergence of new networks.

 The Influence of Corporate Sponsorship